naruaika/witt-data-studio/README.md

   <img src="docs/screenshot-1.png" alt="Eruo Data Studio" />
 </span>

 **Disclaimer:** We know this project sounds ambitious!
 We're actively exploring the best path forward, balancing community needs with what's technically achievable.
 Our direction and approaches may evolve as we learn and build.

+**Note:** This project will soon be renamed to **Witt Data Studio** as I'm currently working actively on a new version written from scratch.

 ## Status